-12. INCOME TAXES
+13. INCOME TAXES

 The Partnership is a limited partnership and generally is not subject to federal or certain state income taxes.
-As a result, the Partnership has not recognized income taxes for the year ended December 31, 2014.
+As a result, the Partnership has not recognized income taxes for the years ended December 31, 2015 and 2014, respectively.

 The Predecessor was subject to income tax and was included in the consolidated income tax returns of OCI Enterprises.
-Income taxes were allocated to the Predecessor based on separate-company computations of income or loss.
-The income tax expense for the year ended December 31, 2012 are those of the Predecessor.
+Income taxes were allocated to the Predecessor based on separate company computations of income or loss.
 For the year ended December 31, 2013, included in income tax expense is the expense of the Predecessor through September 17, 2013.

-The provision for income taxes for the years ended December 31, 2013 and 2012 includes the following:
+The provision for income taxes consisted of the following for the year ended December 31:

-2013 2012

-(Predecessor)
+201 3

-Current \$ 6.8 \$ 16.6
+Current \$ 6.8

-Deferred 0.3 (0.2)
+Deferred 0.3

-Total provision for income tax \$ 7.1 \$ 16.4
+Total provision for income tax \$ 7.1

-The effective tax rate (excluding net income attributable to non-controlling interest) for the years ended December 31, 2013 and 2012 includes the following:
+The effective tax rate (excluding net income attributable to non-controlling interest) consisted of the following for the year ended December 31:

-2013 2012 (Predec essor) Amount Rate Effect Amount Rate Effect Income tax provision at federal statutory rate \$ 7.1 35.00 % \$ 18.3 35.00 % State and local income taxes net of federal tax benefit 0.5 2.36 % 0.1 0.24 % Permanent domestic production activity deduction (0.4) (2.06)% (2.1) (4.01)% Other (0.1) (0.27)% 0.1 0.23 % Total provision for income tax \$ 7.1 35.03 % \$ 16.4 31.46 %
+2013 i А mount Rate Effect Income tax provision at federal statutory rate \$ 7.1 35.00 % State and local income taxes net of federal tax benefit 0.5 2.36 % Permanent domestic production activity deduction (0.4) (2.06)% Other (0.1) (0.27)% Total provision for income tax \$ 7.1 35.03 %

-The effective tax rate excludes income taxes on income attributable to non-controlling interest shareholders because the results of OCI Wyoming LLC's operations are taxed to its owners as a partnership for U.S. income tax purposes.
+The effective tax rate excludes income taxes on income attributable to non-controlling interest shareholders because the results of Ciner Wyoming's operations are taxed to its owners as a partnership for U.S. income tax purposes.

-13. COMMITMENTS AND CONTINGENCIES
+14. COMMITMENTS AND CONTINGENCIES